 Regularly checking dogs pays dividends and is good practice

 in general, helping you to spot any abnormalities as quickly as possible.
 Bear in mind that ‘unfed’ ticks are very small and far less noticeable than those which have been attached for a while with blood-swollen abdomens.
 The characteristic rash associated with Lyme disease and often observed around the site of a tick bite in human cases, is generally not seen in dogs.

 If a tick is found, it is vital that

 it’s removed correctly.
 However, early removal is only helpful if done properly, and the tick remains without releasing the saliva that carries disease.

 A tick hook offers the best method of removal.
-The small device fits under the body of the tick and is used in a twisting motion to ensure both the head and legs of the parasite are removed intact with the body.
+The small device fits under the body of the tick and is used in a slight twisting motion to ensure both the head and legs of the parasite are removed intact with the body.
 A tick should never just be pulled off, burnt or ‘suffocated’ using Vaseline etc, as this can cause further problems.